dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 ### Quick Overview

-Git is a command-line tool that software develpers use to manage their software.
+Git is a command-line tool that software developers use to manage their software.
 It works using the `git` command in the terminal.
 Typing either `man git` or `git --help` will provide an overview of how to use git.

 ![Commandline: `git --help`](git-cli_help.png)

 You can get more information on a specific command with `git <command> --help`.
 For example, `git status --help`, `git add --help`, `git commit --help`, and `git remote --help`.

-When working through the git command-line, you follow the following general workflow:
+Command-line git enforces a general workflow:

 ```
 ~$ git status